shawntabrizi/substrate-contracts-workshop/0/deploying-your-contract.md

 After you press **Deploy** and a new block is formed, a system event is emitted with `contract.CodeStored`.
 This means that you have successfully stored your WASM contract on your Substrate blockchain!

-If you get an `system.ExtrinsicFailed` error message, you may not have allowed enough gas to execute the call.
-You can verify that this is the cause by looking at the logs in the terminal; they will show an error stating `Runtime: not enough gas to pay base instantiate fee` or a similar error message.
+> **Note**: If you get a `system.ExtrinsicFailed` error message, you may not have allowed enough gas to execute the call.
+You can verify that this is the cause by looking at the logs in the terminal.
+It will show an error stating `Runtime: not enough gas to pay base instantiate fee` or a similar error message.
 This may occur on this or any subsequent contract instantiations or calls.
 If this occurs, increase the _maximum gas allowed_ argument and try again.

 ## Creating an Instance of Your Contract